 UBO registration - what you need to know as an entrepreneur.

-The UBO register was introduced by the National Decree on UBO registration of 7 June 2024 (the 'National Decree').
-The National Decree stipulates that entities that are already registered in the trade register upon entry into force are obliged to report to the UBO register within 12 months after the first day of the month following the entry into force of the National Decree.
-Entities therefore have until 1 July to comply with the obligations under the National Decree.
+The Landsbesluit UBO-registratie dated June 7, 2024 introduced the UBO-register (the "Landsbesluit").
+The Landsbesluit stipulates that entities that are already registered in the commercial register when it comes into effect are required to report to the UBO Register.
+Entities have until next September 30 to comply with the obligations under the Landsbesluit.
 It is therefore time to take action!

 Purpose and mandatory entities